GOLDMAN SACHS INVESTOR ALERT: - GuruFocus.com

 PR Newswire

-NEW YORK, April 15, 2023 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against The Goldman Sachs Group, Inc. ("Goldman Sachs" or the "Company") (NYSE: GS)
+NEW YORK, April 22, 2023 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against The Goldman Sachs Group, Inc. ("Goldman Sachs" or the "Company") (NYSE: GS).

 If you suffered losses exceeding $50,000 investing in Goldman Sachs stock or options and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).
 You may also click here for additional information: www.faruqilaw.com/GS.